bboykk1234/naluri-solar-system/README.md

-Limitations:
-- The result from the calculation, max decimal places is 13.
+## Limitations
+- The accuracy for the Pi value, some decimal precisions at the last one or two digits not always accurate, but after calculation move on to next decimal precision, it will be corrected and accurate.

-Algorithm that use to calculate PI:
+## Formula that use to calculate PI
-- Nilakantha infinite series

-Explanation:
+- Bailey-Borwein-Plouffe formula

+## Assumptions
+- Radius of the sun is taken the number from nasa. https://solarsystem.nasa.gov/solar-system/sun/by-the-numbers/

+## Explanation
-The server use cron to increase the Pi accuracy every minute.
+The server use cron to increase the Pi accuracy, by calculating the Pi decimal precision incrementally every minute.

-Prerequisites
+## Prerequisites
 - Docker

-Getting started
+## Getting started
 1. Install packages
 ```
 docker run --rm \